karthikpp03/Task_Management/README.md

 - [ ] Send Kate a birthday card - with a scheduled date 🔁 every January on the 4th ⏳ 2023-01-04
 ```

-Find out more in [Getting Started](https://publish.obsidian.md/tasks/Getting+Started/Getting+Started), and its sub-sections.

 ### Create your first Tasks search